8-Stage Learning Design Framework

-Courses, whether entire programmes or individual module, are designed to reflect our institutional specialisms and priorities but we sometimes risk forgetting that they will be taken by flesh-and-blood students!
-Profiling students' learning orientations is challenging.
-In the associated workshop, we explore students' educational, circumstantial, dispositional and cultural orientations for learning.
+Courses, whether entire programmes or individual module, reflect our institutional specialisms and priorities, but we sometimes risk forgetting that they will be taken by flesh-and-blood students!
+Profiling students’ learning orientations is challenging.
+In the associated workshop, we explore students’ educational, circumstantial, dispositional and cultural orientations for learning.
 We discuss practical interpretations of the scholarship about personal epistemologies in order to design courses that a best suited to the intended student (Atkinson, 2014).

 The intention is not to stereotype your students.
 Every student has a personal history, a personal story, but there is value in identifying trends in who your students are likely to be.
 This means modules and programmes are designed to be as close to students’ expectations, capabilities and learning intent as possible.
 In the long run, this saves a lot of supplemental support and adjustments required for a poorly designed course.

 A good place to begin is drawing up several student profiles that represent the most diverse range of students you can imagine.
 I suggest drawing up four or five outlines of people and identifying them with a range of characteristics drawn from Thomas & May’s 2010 work for the HEA.
 Use large pieces of paper or a flip-chart and identify them as different from each other as possible.
 You do not have to put details against every single item, but it is worth trying to be as complete as possible.
 You are likely to find this challenging and interesting!